 A survey of modern astronomy with emphasis on the structure and dynamics of stars, galaxies and the universe.
 Current theories of cosmic origins.
-Three lecture, three laboratory hours each week Liberal Arts Foundation-Lab Science.
+Three lecture, three laboratory hours each week.
+Lab Science or 2nd Science.

 ESCI 202 Ecological Sustainability in Community Development (Go ED)